sahithya09/zipwrite/README.md

                       The default value is set to **2000ms**.

 ###Finally
-Made with  ❤  by  zippytalk
+Made with passion by Sahithya :)